Probing Robust Majorana Signatures by Crossed Andreev Reflection with a Quantum Dot: CURRENT AND CONDUCTANCE

-The differential conductances of the leads $\eta$ at zero temperature are obtained by $G_{\eta}=\frac{dI_{\eta}}{dV_{\mathrm{L}}}$.
+The differential conductances of the leads $\eta$ at zero temperature are obtained by $G_{\eta}=dI_{\eta}/dV_{\mathrm{L}}$.
 Especially, the ZBCPs at zero temperature are

 When $\lambda=0$, the Majorana Y junction is disconnected with the QD, and the remaining part is reduced to an N-QD-S structure.
-The maximal ZBCP in Eq.\,\ref{eq:zero-bias left lead conductance} is equal to $\frac{4e^{2}}{h}$ when the QD is symmetrically coupled $(\Gamma_{\mathrm{L}}=\Gamma_{\mathrm{R}})$ and on resonance $(\epsilon_{\mathrm{d}}=0)$, in accord with the previous results of Ref.\,\citep{PhysRevB.70.235341}.
-When $\lambda\neq0$, the ZBCP of the normal-metal lead equals a quantization constant $\frac{2e^{2}}{h}$ consistent with the famous conductance peak for the N-TS tunneling.
-The quantized ZBCP is caused by perfect Majorana-induced Andreev reflection.
-In the next section, we will show that local Andreev reflection can be completely suppressed by increasing $\epsilon_{\mathrm{d}}$, and only crossed Andreev reflection remains.
-Interestingly, the ZBCPs of both the superconducting and the Majorana leads are insensitive to the nonzero coupling amplitude $\lambda$.
+The maximal ZBCP in Eq.\,\eqref{eq:zero-bias left lead conductance} is equal to $4e^{2}/h$ when the QD is symmetrically coupled $(\Gamma_{\mathrm{L}}=\Gamma_{\mathrm{R}})$ and on resonance $(\epsilon_{\mathrm{d}}=0)$, in accord with the previous results of Ref.\,\citep{PhysRevB.70.235341}.
+When $\lambda\neq0$, the ZBCP of the normal-metal lead in this three-terminal structure equals a quantized value $2e^{2}/h$, which is consistent with the famous conductance peak for the N-TS tunneling.
+As depicted in Figs.\,\ref{fig:Conductance of the left lead 1}-\ref{fig:Conductance of the left lead 3}, the ZBCP is obviously broad for $\epsilon_{\mathrm{d}}=0$ and becomes sharp for large $\epsilon_{\mathrm{d}}$.
+The QD acts as a transfer station of electrons and holes, which means that the energy level of the QD is the tunnel barrier of the system.
+Hence the broadening of the ZBCP arises from the junction transparency effect and the height of the ZBCP is not affected.
+This quantized ZBCP is caused by the perfect Majorana-induced Andreev reflection.
+In the next section, we will show that the local Andreev reflection can be completely suppressed by increasing $\epsilon_{\mathrm{d}}$, and only the crossed Andreev reflection remains.
+We emphasize again that this ZBCP of $2e^{2}/h$ can completely arise from the crossed Andreev reflection, which is strongly protected by the superconducting gap $\Delta$ \citep{PhysRevLett.115.266804}.
+Moreover, the results of Eqs.\,\ref{eq:zero-bias right lead conductance} and\,\ref{eq:zero-bias Y lead conductance} show that the ZBCPs of both the superconducting and the Majorana leads are insensitive to the nonzero coupling amplitude $\lambda$, but only dependent on $\Gamma_{\mathrm{L}}$, $\Gamma_{R}$ and $\epsilon_{\mathrm{d}}$.